April 5th, 2026

 •The blood particles reveal a high content of bilirubin.
 This is significant for two reasons: 1.
 It is consistent with bodily response to extreme trauma (so a dead body could not have been used to create the image); and 2.
 Blood with high bilirubin content stays red over time and does not turn dark brown (consistent with stains on the Shroud).

-•The blood imprints precede the formation of the image
+•The blood imprints precede the formation of the image.

 •There are correspondences with another relic, the Sudarium Christi: similar pollen grains; 124 exact matches to wounds on the Shroud; the same AB blood type.